ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 Step | Description
 ------------ | -------------
-1 | Download the lab files
+A | Download the lab files
-2 | Create a Bluemix account
+B | Create a Bluemix account
-3 | Create the Cloud-Data-Analytics lab services
+C | Create the Cloud-Data-Analytics lab services
-4 | Create the Cloud-Data-Analytics lab application
-5 | Create a Cognos Analytics account
+E | Create a Cognos Analytics account
+F | Create a Watson Analytics account
-6 | Create a GitHub account
+G | Create a GitHub account
+H | Create and Launch Data Connect Service

 ## Step A: Download the lab files